GrumpyEwok/react-taproom/readme.md

 * Big step forward in comprehension on this commit.
 Making KegList stateful for the time being, to access masterKegList until I can pass it down from App.
 Or make app stateless, potentially.

+* Ran into issues displaying NewKegForm on button click.
+It seems like the HandleClick method of NewKegControl isn't firing.

 # Prompt

 In your description of the project include thoughts on the difference in development process in Angular and React.